 Advanz Pharma is required to use commercially reasonable efforts to launch and commercialize the Licensed Products in the major markets in the Territory in each Licensed Indication following, and subject to, receipt of marketing authorization therein.
-Under the Advanz Agreement, Advanz Pharma agreed to pay the Company (i) an upfront payment of EUR 10 million 10.0 million (approximately USD \$10.7 million), and certain development milestone payments upon clinical trial completions completion and receipt of marketing authorization in the territory, as well as certain commercial milestone payments, totaling EUR 134 million (approximately USD \$142.2 million) in the aggregate, and (ii) royalties of 20% of net sales of the Licensed Product.
+Under the Advanz Agreement, Advanz Pharma agreed to pay the Company (i) an upfront payment of EUR 10.0 million (approximately USD \$10.7 million), and certain development milestone payments upon clinical trial completion and receipt of marketing authorization in the territory, as well as certain commercial milestone payments, totaling EUR 134 million (approximately USD \$142.2 million) in the aggregate, and (ii) royalties of 20% of net sales of the Licensed Product.
 Such royalty rate will be payable on a country-by-country basis until the later of (i) the expiration of the licensed patents covering the composition of matter of AT-007, or (ii) 10 years after the European Medicines Agency's grant of marketing authorization for the Licensed Product.
-The royalties are subject to certain deductions, including certain secondary finishing costs, certain step-in establishment costs and a portion of fees for any potential third party third-party patent licenses if applicable in the future.
-Following the initial term of the license, as described above, the royalty rate shall will be reduced to 10% and shall continue in perpetuity unless the Advanz Agreement is terminated in various circumstances in accordance with its terms.
+The royalties are subject to certain deductions, including certain secondary finishing costs, certain step-in establishment costs and a portion of fees for any potential third-party patent licenses if applicable in the future.
+Following the initial term of the license, as described above, the royalty rate will be reduced to 10% and shall continue in perpetuity unless the Advanz Agreement is terminated in various circumstances in accordance with its terms.
 In addition, the Company is entitled to receive cost sharing consideration for post-marketing authorization studies, if applicable.

 In accordance with the Company's ASC 606 assessment, Advanz Pharma is considered to be a customer.
-The Company identified two three performance obligations, the exclusive license to commercialize the Licensed Product, that was satisfied on the date of the execution of the Advanz Agreement when control of the license was transferred, obligations to provide research and development for pre and post-marketing authorization and the obligation to manufacture and supply Advanz Pharma with the Product Product, at cost (a material right).
-The Company determined that the upfront license fee payment of EUR 10 million (approximately USD \$10.7 million) is the estimated transaction price price at contract inception.
-The performance-based milestone payments, sales-based milestone payments, sales-based royalties, and manufacture and supply of Product post-marketing authorization study cost sharing are each determined to be variable consideration that are fully constrained due to the uncertainty of achievement.
+The Company identified three performance obligations, the exclusive license to commercialize the Licensed Product, the obligations to provide research and development for pre and post-marketing authorization and the obligation to manufacture and supply Advanz Pharma with the Product, at cost (a material right).
+The Company determined that the upfront payment of EUR 10 million (approximately USD \$10.7 million) is the estimated transaction price at contract inception.
+The performance-based milestone payments, sales-based milestone payments, sales-based royalties, and post-marketing authorization study cost sharing are each determined to be variable consideration that are fully constrained due to the uncertainty of achievement.

 At inception of the Advanz Agreement, the Company determined the estimate of standalone selling price for the license performance obligation by using the adjusted market assessment approach.
 Under this method, the Company forecasted and analyzed Galactosemia and SORD in the European market, the probability of marketing authorization approval as well as considered recent similar license arrangements within the same phase of clinical development, therapeutic area, type of agreement, forecasted sales for the contract period, probability of success and a market discount rate.
 To estimate the standalone selling price of the research and development services, the Company forecasted its expected costs of satisfying that performance obligation and added an appropriate margin for that service.
 To estimate the standalone selling price for the manufacturing supply agreement material right, the Company utilized an adjusted market assessment approach.
 The Company analyzed the discount Advance Pharma is expected to obtain by estimating the material right the customer is receiving for the future purchase of manufacturing and supply services.
 This estimation utilized the estimated number of patients to be treated per year in the Territory; the estimated volume of bottles per patient required per year; typical margin; probability of success; and discounted at market rate.

-The Company allocated the total transaction price to each performance obligation on a relative standalone selling price basis and determined that whether revenue should be recognized at a point in time or over time.
+The Company allocated the total transaction price to each performance obligation on a relative standalone selling price basis and determined whether revenue should be recognized at a point in time or over time.